 There are several ways we can avoid phishing attacks:

-Provide ongoing education and training to help users recognize phishing attempts and understand the importance of not clicking on suspicious links or sharing personal information.
+Provide ongoing education and training to help users recognise phishing attempts and understand the importance of not clicking on suspicious links or sharing personal information.

 Use antivirus and anti-phishing software to protect devices from malware and phishing attacks.
 Keep software and operating systems updated with the latest security patches.